10 Best Lord of the Rings Board Games 2024

 How is Hunt for the Ring played?

 The game is split into two chapters.
-The first one covers the journey from Shire to Bree, and if Frodo is successful, the players can decide to play the second board, from Bree to Rivendell.
+The first covers the journey from Shire to Bree, and if Frodo is successful, the players can decide to play the second board, from Bree to Rivendell.
 In this chapter, Frodo uses a different method of movement – instead of direct control he draws cards from a journey deck and decides based on this.

 Recap